scott-volteo/KillerPortals/guidebook.md

 ## Goal

 Similar to the previous lab, customers don't always know how to communicate to their end users.
-They use internal naming conventions, acronmyns, and
+They use internal naming conventions, acronyms, and

 ## Lab  4.1 - Card Sort